liliansteven/Arduino-Calculator-implementation-with-Proteus-Simulation/README.md

 ![](PhotoOfProtues.png)

 ## Video in which I explained the code
+You will find a video in which I explain the code with audio [here](https://drive.google.com/file/d/1XOuhXDWWpyv2odDmbPRsv3qJK82X93IM/view?usp=sharing).

 ## Hardware Setup
 - Connect the rows (r1-r4) to pins 0-3 on the Arduino.